Yancey2023/CHelper-Core/README.md

 ### Help in editing command

-When you are inputting command, the app will show you command structure, meaning of the command param you are editing, errors of the command, and suggestions to help you complete command.
+When you are editing command, the app will show you command structure, param hint, command structure, and auto suggestions.
 It also supports syntax highlight.

 ### Help in converting old version command to new version command